Best Cordless Drills of 2020

 Do you fancy having a powerful drill that can kick up 350MWO of power?
 The porter-Cable 20V cordless drill is a brushless drill that works well in indoor or outdoor workstations and can drill in 400 screws on one charge.
 The professional-looking cordless drill is very compact in length, making it the perfect size for working in really tight spaces.
 It is just what you need if you are thinking of a machine that can run on one battery while the other one charges.

-Technicians can use it on drywall projects and work on wooden surfaces with it.
+Although technicians can use it on drywall projects and work on wooden surfaces with it.
 It only weighs 3lbs and for the 1700rpm speeds, that would be every carpenter’s dream.
 It has a 3-year limited warranty in case of anything.

 - The cordless drill ships with two batteries for continuous usage

-- It has a half-inch chuck
+- A half-inch chuck

 - The bits keep on slipping out